Homological stability and densities of generalized configuration spaces: Some generalities on homological stability

 \section{Some generalities on homological stability}

 In this section, we set up the general formalism (subsections~\S\ref{subsec:filtered_and_graded}--\S\ref{subsec:stabilization}) and prove general results (subsections~\S\ref{subsec:relation_to_hom_stab}--\S\ref{subsec:stable_homology_simple}) needed for the discussion of homological stability.
 The upshot of this section is that stable homology (when homological stability does occur) can be captured by taking the colimit along the stabilizing morphisms, a process we call stabilization.
-The latter, however, makes sense regardless of whether homological stability occurs or not.
+The latter, however, makes sense regardless of whether homological stability occurs or not, and in fact, it is the analog of the group completion operation in spaces.
 Moreover, being a categorical construction operating at the chain level, it enjoys nice categorical properties.
 We should, therefore, think of it as the generalization of stable homology, and study it carefully, even if the ultimate aim is to understand homological stability and stable homology.

 We will now give a detailed overview of the section.
 We start, in~\S\ref{subsec:filtered_and_graded} and \S\ref{subsec:augmented_unital_algebras}, with the fundamental building block, the notion of a (multi-)graded/filtered object/algebra in a given category.
 Here, the grading is given by $\mathbb{Z}^m_{\geq 0}$ rather than just $\mathbb{Z}$.
 In the geometric applications that we have in mind, these gradings come from the natural gradings on the spaces $(\gConf{\mathbf{d}}{\mathbf{n}}(X))_{\mathbf{d} \in \multgr{m}}$.
-The discussion here is only a slight extension of~\cite{gaitsgory_study_2017}*{\S \textsc{iv}.2.1.3}, where the case of $\mathbb{Z}$-graded and filtered case is treated.
+The discussion here is only a slight extension of~\cite{gaitsgory_study_2017}*{Vol. II, Chapter 6, \S1.3}, where the case of $\mathbb{Z}$-graded and filtered case is treated.

 In~\S\ref{subsec:graded_unital_graded_augmented}, we introduce the notion of a graded-unital algebra, a special kind of graded algebras which upgrades to a filtered algebra so that questions about homological stability can be discussed. \S\ref{subsec:change_of_gradings} discusses the formalism needed to compare objects filtered/graded by different gradings.
 Finally, in~\S\ref{subsec:stabilization}, the notion of stabilization of a filtered object is introduced.
 In particular, in~\S\ref{subsubsec:telescope_construction}, we explain how one stabilizes graded-unital algebras introduced in~\S\ref{subsec:graded_unital_graded_augmented}.